 If you’re not sure if your award is taxable, ask the organization that sponsored the award.
 They may have information from the IRS regarding your award’s tax status.

-Or, find your own answers by checking out the IRS Education Credits page, which covers information on education tax benefits.
+Or, find your own answers by checking out the IRS Tax Benefits for Education, which covers information on education tax benefits.

 Need money to pay for college?